roti-d/100-days-of-code/log.md

 - Got the googleAPI working but don't think I fully understand it, so going to spend a little more time on it.
 - Started to also watch the Rapid learners video, which I think was pretty good.
 - Time spent: AWS - 15 mins, python - 55 mins.

+## Day 25: July 29, 2022 (Fri)

+**Today's Progress**:
+- Still working on day 32 of 100 days of code which sends email.
+Found a way to get around the "Less secure App" in Gmail using App password, which allows me to send email using SMTP.

+**What I learned**:
+- Thinking in Bets (book)
+  - Resulting - a phenomenal where decision quality != decision outcome, and people cannot differentiate between the two.
+  - Game theory can be applied to many things in life.
+  - Poker is a game as it involves a luck factor, whereas chess is not.
+- Python
+  - App password
+  - Send email using SMTP

+**Thoughts:**
+- Again didn't do much today as I was negotiating the salary with X and chatted with Coinbase.
+Finally accepted the offer.
+Felt like a big relief.
+- Now really have to double down and get back to studying. :)